AsimMazin/Asimmazin.github.io/_pages/Resume.md

     - A novel method is proposed to exchange a secret key between two legitimate users using physical layer security methods
     - Achieved high secure communication when the main and eavesdropping channels are uncorrelated
 - *Multiple access for IoT networks*
     - Design Slotted Aloha- NOMA (SAN) protocol that provides high throughput
     - Substantial throughput gain of 5.5 dB relative to slotted Aloha
 - *Ultra-Low latency in 5G Network*
     - A Bayesian game cell selection / user association approach was proposed to achieve the ultra-low latency (1ms) in 5G Networks
     - Attains the 5G low end-to-end latency target (1ms) with a probability exceeding 80%.
 : **Teaching Assistant**, Electrical Enginiring Department, *Aug 2016 - May 2019*
     - Delivering lectures in Digital Communication & Wireless Networks and architecture courses
     - Preparing exams, grading assignments and exams, and setting up distance learning technology in the classroom : **Academic Tutor**, INTO USF Tutoring Center, *Aug 2014 - Dec 2018*
     - Tutor Electrical Engineering courses in wireless & signal processing area.
     - Lead a policy and procedure committee to revise the vision and mission statements of INTO touring center and mentor new tutors.

 College of Industrial Technology
 : **Teaching Assistant**, *Jul 2007 - Feb 2010*
-- *Preparing tutorials and providing helping sessions in the following undergraduate courses*
+- *Preparing tutorials and providing helping sessions in the following undergraduate courses:*
     - Physics
     - Mathematics
     - Electrical and electronic circuits